thebooort/math-books/README.md

 As I see in twitter Paul Hunt and his students Jonathon and Mia create a "contest" to vote for your favourite accesible math book during the events of the Math olympiad in 2018.

-I haven't found a collections of accesible math books as good as the one that is in the contest so I thought it would be a nice idea to collect them all in an "awesome"-styled repo and maybe add more in the future.
+I haven't found a collections of accesible math books as good as the one that is in the contest so I thought it would be a nice idea to collect them all in an "awesome"-styled repo as a start to create a massive recopilation of books.

+(Maybe there are other similar pages, but I made this to be usefull for me and someone suggest me to upload it)

-### All the credit belongs to Paul and his students for all their work.
+### All the credit belongs to Paul and his students for all their work starting this idea.

 [Paul Hunt original tweet](https://twitter.com/TeachFMaths/status/1053511199147601920)